 In my last post, we talked about the five critical elements of a great headline.
-If you haven't read it yet, you can check it out here.
+If you haven’t read it yet, be sure to check it out.

-As you probably already know, having a powerful headline is important.
-You only have a few seconds to get your reader's attention.
+As you probably already know, having a powerful headline or title is important.
+You only have a few seconds to get your reader’s attention.